 Foot and Ankle Pain Specialist

-If you are experiencing ankle pain, you should consult with your podiatrist to choose the best method of care for you.
-Your doctor will conduct an examination of your ankle to determine the underlying cause of the pain.
+If you are experiencing any problems with your feet you should speak with your podiatrist to determine the best method of treatment for you.

 Being a parent involves caring for your child in every way you can.
 You make sure they are eating the right food, being nice to others, and staying out of any trouble.
 However, it is also important that you are watchful of their health, more specifically their foot health.
 Maintaining good foot health in childhood is important in preventing later conditions in life from happening.
 As children continue to develop, their feet require different techniques of care.
 Here are some various ways in which you can help your child’s feet stay healthy.

 A baby needs a lot of care and attention overall, but the importance of their feet should never be forgotten.
 Before a baby turns one, their feet change and develop greatly.
 It is important that during this time, a mother avoids putting tight socks on their child.
 She should also encourage movement of their feet so the baby can begin to feel more comfortable using them.

 As a baby enters the toddler years of his or her life, they are begin to walk around.
 When your baby begins to take those first steps, it is crucial that they are wearing protective shoes on their feet.
 As a mother that is observant of your child’s feet, you may notice changes in them.
 This is completely normal as the feet are becoming susceptible to the activity of walking.
 It is normal for a toddler to be a bit unsteady or to “walk funny” at first.